vlandham/captain_z/out/captain_z.md

 #

-It was now very late in the evening.
-Both women were very tired.
-It had been a long day.
+Both women were very tired, it had been a long day.
+Dr. Star yawned and started to get out of her chair to go to bed.

 "Let's get some shuteye" Dr. Star sighed.
 "We can tour the town tomorrow.
 See all the friendly faces."